 As you are losing blood while menstruating, you may be at risk for losing too much iron.
 I recommend eating mineral-rich foods during your period, especially if you know you have low iron levels to begin with.
 Emphasize dark leafy greens, beets, sea vegetables, legumes, red meat and seafood.

-Since shredding the uterine lining is an energy-intensive process, give your digestive system a rest by eating warm, cooked and easy-to-digest meals, such as porridge, soups and stews, etc. The red velvet cake oatmeal is the perfect period breakfast as it’s warm, cooked, and rich in iron, magnesium, potassium, calcium and zinc.
+Since shedding the uterine lining is an energy-intensive process, give your digestive system a rest by eating warm, cooked and easy-to-digest meals, such as porridge, soups and stews, etc. The red velvet cake oatmeal is the perfect period breakfast as it’s warm, cooked, and rich in iron, magnesium, potassium, calcium and zinc.

 Red Velvet Cake “Oatmeal” with Vegan Almond-Coconut Icing